Non-zero total correlation means non-zero quantum correlation: super discord in optimal state discrimination

 and $\lambda_\pm(-x)$ can be similarly defined.
 After calculation, we find that $S(AB)=S(A)$.
 Let $D_w(B:A)=D_w(\r)$ in Eq. \eqref{ea:superDISCORD} by exchanging systems A and B. From Eqs. \eqref{ea:superDISCORD} and \eqref{conditionentropy} we have

 and $D_w(B:A)$ is a function of $x$ and $c$.
 In Fig. \ref{ass}, we have plotted the picture of $D_w(B:A)$.
 We can see that for all $0<c<1$, the super discord increases with the decreasing of the strength of the measurement $x$.
 When $x\rightarrow +\infty$, the weak measurement reduces to the strong measurement and the super discord approach to normal discord.
-An interesting fact is that the normal discord and entanglement are always zero in this optimal case.
+The discord and entanglement are always zero in this optimal case.
 Thus, we have shown that super discord can be regarded as a resource in optimal assisted state discrimination.

+In summary, we have found that in the optimal assisted discrimination scheme, entanglement and one-sided quantum discord are totally unnecessary.
+In this scheme we only need the super discord, which always exists between the principal qubit and the ancilla.
+It reveals the mysterious properties of non-classical correlation in quantum information processing, and neither quantum discord nor entanglement is the essential ingredient in non-classical correlation.
+Our findings could stimulate more research on the role of nonclassical correlation in quantum information processing.